DaqOpen/daqopen-docs/docs/tutorials/getting-started-with-due.md

     ![due-breadboard-fgen-1](resources/due-breadboard-fgen-1.png)

-    Connect the "inner" part of the BNC connector (signal) to the A1 pin, and the GND to the A0 pin.
-To ensure a common ground, connect the Arduino's GND pin to the signal generator's GND through a 10kΩ resistor.
+    Connect the "inner" part of the BNC connector (signal) to the A0 pin, and the GND to GND pin.

 2. **Configure the Function Generator:**

     Set the function generator to output a signal with the following properties:

     - **Waveform:** Sine
     - **Frequency:** 1 kHz
     - **Amplitude:** 3 Vpp
     - **Offset:** 1.6 V

 	!!! note
 		The Arduino Due inputs cannot handle negative voltages, so an offset must be applied to the sine wave.

 3. **Enable the Output of the Function Generator.**